mdmtk/docs/beta/source/guide/xml/queries.md

 ## CSP Query System

-The CSP query system allows a developer to query the MX Framework for information about the device and the state of the device.
+The CSP query system allows a developer to query the MXMS for information about the device and the state of the device.
 CSPs can be queried based off characteristics or parameters.
 Each CSP may or may not support querying of individual parameters and characteristics.
 You will need to check the CSP reference found in this guide to see what querying capabilities it supports.

 ### Parameter Query Example